gditzler/eces436-week1/assignment/README.md

 ## Pattern Recognition in Weka

 * Evaluate a naive Bayes classifier on the `diabetes.arff` data set using 15-fold cross validation.
 Set the option to use a kernel density estimator (see the `useKernelEstimator` option).
-Report the classification error and the ROC curve for the `tested_positive` class.
+Report the classification error and the ROC curve.
 What is the auROC?
 * Evaluate AdaBoost.M1 on the same data set.
 Use `J48` as the base classifier and run AdaBoost for 50 iterations using resampling.
-Report the classification error and the ROC curve for the `tested_positive` class.
+Report the classification error and the ROC curve.
 What is the auROC?
 * Repeat for the `diabetes.arff` data set.
 However, rather than using a naive Bayes in Part 1, choose a different classifier.
 * Hint: Perform the same comparison using Weka's experimenter.